 Types of Personal Data

-1 Upon instruction of the Customer, Provider can access binary fingerprint data via remote connection which can then be transferred to another device of Customer
+5When using a terminal with a fingerprint scanner.
+Upon instruction of the Customer, Provider can access binary fingerprint data via remote connection which can then be transferred to another device of Customer.

 Appendix 2 - Technical and Organisational Measures

 1. Confidentiality (Article 32 Paragraph 1 Point b GDPR)